 Having prior felony convictions may increase the prison sentence and make you ineligible for probation, depending on your prior convictions and whether Proposition 200 still applies to you.
 That prison range can increase from 1 – 3.75 years to 2.25 – 15 years, depending on your history.

 In addition to prison, jail, or probation, a felony conviction can lead to a loss of your civil rights, your right to possess a gun, and the loss of your job and future employment.
 A felony is a stain on your record that you cannot get rid of.
+A criminal defense lawyer in Phoenix can help you understand the charges you’re facing and build a formidable defense on your behalf.

 If you are charged with possessing cocaine there is a lot at stake, and you need an aggressive, experienced team of Phoenix drug possession attorneys behind you that can raise defenses specifically tailored to your case.
 These defenses could include: